Ciena

-Customers include AT&T, Deutsche Telekom, Korea Telecom, Sprint Corporation, and Verizon Communications.
+Customers include AT&T, Deutsche Telekom, KT Corporation and Verizon Communications.

 History

-Early history and initial public offering

 Ciena was founded in 1992 under the name HydraLite by electrical engineer David R. Huber.
-Huber served as chief executive officer, while Optelecom, a company building optical networking products, provided "management assistance and production facilities," and co-founder Kevin Kimberlin "provided initial equity capital during the formation of the Company".
-Dave Huber engaged William K. Woodruff & Co. to raise $3.0 million in venture funding in September of 1993.
-Woodruff presented the idea to John Bayless at Sevin Rosen in November 1993 that resulted in Seven Rosen investing $3.0 million April 10, 1994.
+Optelecom, an optical networking company and Huber's former employer, provided management assistance and production facilities, and co-founder Kevin Kimberlin provided initial equity capital during the formation of the company.
+Huber engaged William K. Woodruff & Co. to present the idea to John Bayless at Sevin Rosen in November 1993 which resulted in Sevin Rosen investing $1.25 million in April 1994.
 William K. Woodruff & Co. was a co-manager of Ciena's IPO in February 1997.
-The company subsequently received funding from Sevin Rosen Funds as a result of a demonstration at its laboratory attended by Jon Bayless, a partner at the firm, who saw the value in applying HydraLite's fiber-optic technology to cable television.
-Sevin Rosen offered funding immediately, investing $1.25 million in April 1994.

-Ciena received $40 million in venture capital financing, including $3.3 million from Sevin Rosen Funds.
-Other early investors in the company included Charles River Ventures, Japan Associated Finance Co., Star Venture, and Vanguard Venture Partners.
-Bayless also recruited physicist Patrick Nettles, a former colleague at the telecommunications company Optilink, to serve as Ciena's first CEO, and Lawrence P. Huang, another former colleague, to accept the sales chief role.
-Huber and Nettles, who changed the company's name to Ciena, began working from an office in Dallas in February 1994; Huber would remain with Ciena until 1995.
+Ciena received $40 million in venture capital financing from Charles River Ventures, Japan Associated Finance Co., Star Ventures, and Vanguard Venture Partners.
+Bayless recruited physicist Patrick Nettles, a former colleague at the telecommunications company Optilink, to serve as Ciena's first CEO, and Lawrence P. Huang, another former colleague, to accept the sales chief role.
+Huber and Nettles, changed the company's name to Ciena, in 1994.
+They began working from an office in Dallas in February 1994; Huber would remain with Ciena until 1995.